How to Set Up FTP on the Raspberry Pi

 So in our case it will create both our “FTP” and “files” directories.

 7. With the directory added we need to modify its permissions so that we remove the write permission from the FTP directory.
+In order to do this, we will need to use the chmod command.

-Doing this will ensure no one can add files in to the FTP directory that they shouldn’t be.
+Doing this will ensure no one can add files into the FTP directory that they shouldn’t be.

 Again make sure that you replace “<user>” with the user that you are using.